milesfking/atp-tennis-prizepicks-model/README.md

 For data with a standard deviation of 11.315, these results are satisfying.
 Though we believe they could still be improved with data cleaning refinements, these results are far more accurate than simply predicting a player's career average.

 The original question I set out to answer, however, is whether one could make money on PrizePicks using these predictions.
 To determine this, I will use the model predictions to make mock bets on the results of the U.S. Open at the end of August and beginning of September.
+To do so, the `ATP_script` notebook was created to prevent needing to run cells across multiple notebooks.
+I leave `ATP_data_cleaning`, `future_match_scraper`, and `ml_models` for completeness (`ml_models` for instance, includes fitting three models that are not including in the final script).